FurkanCetin547/Proj/README.md

 The primary data for this project will be sourced from publicly available datasets:

 ### Movie Reviews
-- **Source**: IMDb, Rotten Tomatoes, or Kaggle datasets (e.g., "IMDb Movie Reviews" or "Rotten Tomatoes Movie Reviews").
+- **Source**: IMDb, Rotten Tomatoes, or Kaggle datasets (e.g., IMDb Movie Reviews or Rotten Tomatoes Movie Reviews).
-- **Collection**: downloading pre-existing datasets.
-Metadata such as genre, release year, box office earnings, and director information will be added from IMDb or TMDB (The Movie Database).
+- **Collection**: Downloading pre-existing datasets.
+Metadata such as genre, release year, box office earnings, and director information will be added from IMDb or The Movie Database.

+### Enhancement with Additional Datasets
+- **Box Office Earnings**: To explore the relationship between sentiment and financial success.
+- **Awards Data**: To analyze whether award-winning movies receive more positive reviews.
+- **Social Media Reactions**: Social media platforms (Reddit etc.) for audience reactions to movies.

 ---

 ## Data Analysis
-The analysis will be divided into several stages:

-### Data Collection and Cleaning
+### 1. Data Collection and Cleaning
-- Collect movie reviews and metadata.
+- Collect movie reviews and metadata from IMDb, Rotten Tomatoes, or Kaggle.
 - Clean the data by handling missing values, removing duplicates, and standardizing formats.
+- Enhance the dataset with additional features such as box office earnings, awards, and genre labels.

+### 2. Feature Engineering
+- **Sentiment Scores**: Use models to generate sentiment scores (positive, negative, neutral) for each review.
+- **Time-Based Features**: Create features such as release year and decade to analyze trends over time.
+- **Genre-Based Features**: Encode genres as categorical variables for comparison.
+- **Box Office Normalization**: Normalize box office earnings for inflation to ensure fair comparisons across years.

-### Sentiment Analysis
+### 3. Sentiment Analysis
+- **Sentiment Classification**: Use models to classify reviews as positive, negative, or neutral based on their text.
-- Analyze sentiment trends over time and compare sentiment distributions across genres.
+- **Trend Analysis**: Analyze how sentiment scores change over time and across different genres.
+- **Model Evaluation**: Check the accuracy of sentiment classification using labeled data to ensure reliable results.

-### Visualization
+### 4. Visualization
 - Create time series plots to show sentiment trends over time.
 - Use bar charts, box plots, and heatmaps to compare sentiment across genres.
+- Visualize relationships between sentiment and box office earnings or awards.

 ---